gomorpheus/morpheus-docs/getting_started/functionality/agent/agentInstallation.rst

 There are many methods to install the |morpheus| Agent on supported targets.
 All Agent installation methods are executing a script on the target that calls back to the |morpheus| appliance over port 443.

 .. important:: All Agent installation methods require the Target (VM or Host) to resolve and reach the appliance URL over port 443.
-In addition to the main Appliance URL (in Administration > Settings), additional Appliance URLs can be set per cloud in the Advanced Options section of the Create/Edit Cloud modal.
+In addition to the main Appliance URL (in |AdmSet|), additional Appliance URLs can be set per cloud in the Advanced Options section of the Create/Edit Cloud modal.
 When this field is populated, it will override the main Appliance URL for anything provisioned into that Cloud.

 Basic Installation Steps
 ^^^^^^^^^^^^^^^^^^^^^^^^